bluesky/bluesky/doc/source/hardware.rst

 +++++++++++++

-The interface of a "status" object, which the ``RunEngine`` uses to asynchronously monitor the competition of having triggered or set a device.
+The interface of a "status" object, which the ``RunEngine`` uses to asynchronously monitor the compeletion of having triggered or set a device.

 .. class:: Status: